Homemade Liver Sausage in a Bag

 Step 9:

-Remove the pan from the heat, drain the water.
-Carefully, so as not to get burned, transfer the sausage to a dish and leave to cool for at least 2 hours in the cold.
-Cut and remove the packages from the cooled sausage.
+Take the pot off the heat and drain the water.
+Carefully, so you don't burn yourself, transfer the sausage to a plate and let it cool somewhere cold for at least 2 hours.
+Cut and peel the bags off the cooled sausage.

 Caloric content of the products possible in the composition of the dish